-This winter is one of the warmest so far, with barely enough snow to cover the ground.
-But it got cold today, with a low of -15C, felt like – 20C.
+This winter is apparently one of the warmest with barely enough snow to cover the ground.
+But it got cold today—temperatures of -15C, real feel of -20C.

-I used to fear cold weather.
+I don’t like cold weather.
 I even wore gloves in Guatemala, in the highlands, and I was freezing in Equator.
-I’m not a big fan of cold.
-I was never really trained for it.
+I’m just not trained for it.

-I first arrived in Canada in February.
+I landed in Canada in February.
 Call that a crash course!
 I exited Pearson airport wearing only a sweater and the wool jacket that I bought a few months earlier in the Peruvian highlands.
 I stood there, my passport in my hand, my breath floating into a tiny cloud above me.
-My face felt like it was peeling, anesthetised by the freezing wind.
-I was standing here, my muscles tense.
-Every wind gust, my muscles tensed as my pants were rubbing against my skin.
+My face felt like it was peeling, numb because of the freezing wind, pants rubbing against my skin.
 It hurt.
 Canada’s dry biting cold.
 The country’s trademark.

-I soon learned a lot about weather.
-Like when you get up in the morning, and see a clear sky and bright sun outside the kitchen window?
-In Canada, it means it’s freezing cold outside.
+I learned a lot about the weather in Canada.
+Let’s say you get up in the morning and see a clear sunny sky outside… well, in Canada, it means it’s freezing cold.
 When the sun reflects on the shiny sidewalk?
-Watch out: ice.
+Watch out, ice.
 See the yellow flashing light over there?
-It’s the snow truck.
-Do not get stuck behind it… Have to go somewhere tomorrow?
-Watch the weather channel, it’s accurate and you wouldn’t like to be stuck in a blizzard.
-The small stones everywhere on the ground?
-Sand grain.
-Kills your car, roads, your shoes and the bottom of your pants.
+It’s the snow truck, don’t get stuck behind it… Have to go somewhere tomorrow?
+Check the weather channel, forecasts are usually accurate, postpone if blizzard is on the way.
+These small stones on the ground?
+Road salt.
+Kills your car, roads, your shoes and pants hems.

 I learned to protect myself.
-To wear long socks.
-To have several layers of clothes on me.
-To cover every single inches of skin.
+To wear long socks, several layers of clothing.
+To cover every single inch of skin.
 I learned that I wouldn’t win the battle against the cold.
-That it’s sometimes better to stay indoors, sipping a warm tea, wrapped in the duvet.
+That it’s sometimes better to stay indoors, sipping a warm tea, wrapped into a blanket.